philipce/nifty/README.md

 ## Getting Started

-_Xcode users: The plan is to soon have an Xcode project available so you can skip the rest of the install steps... for now you'll have to roll your own if you want it in Xcode!_
+_Xcode users: drag the included Xcode project file into your own Xcode project and skip the rest of the install steps!
+TODO: Xcode project doesn't exist yet--create it_

 ##### System Requirements